New York City Sightseeing

 For some exercise, take a guided walking tour to the destination of your choice.
-The Municipal Art Society of New York, 111 W. 57th St. (between 6th and 7th Avenues), offers various guided walking tours.
+The Municipal Art Society of New York, 488 Madison Ave., offers various guided walking tours.
 Of interest is an in-depth look at Grand Central Terminal; phone (212) 935-3960.

 Big Onion Walking Tours take visitors to many of the city's myriad ethnic neighborhoods and historic districts.
 Tours explore Central Park, Chinatown, the East Village, the Financial District, Greenwich Village, SoHo and Times Square.
-Themed walks take in Irish New York, the Bowery and the splendid brownstones of Park Slope.
+Themed walks take in Irish New York, rock and roll history, and gangs of New York.
 Tours meet at various locations and depart daily.
-For additional details phone (212) 439-1090, or write Big Onion Walking Tours, 476 13th St., Brooklyn, NY 11215.
+For additional details phone (212) 439-1090.

 Self-guiding ToursAn inexpensive way to see the city is by self-guiding walking tours.
 Various ethnic neighborhoods offer intriguing shops, restaurants, sidewalk fairs and other fun places to go best sampled on foot.

 Some of the best known communities include Little Italy, centering on Mulberry Street; the Jewish sector, on Essex and Orchard streets; the Middle Eastern enclave, along Atlantic Avenue; and the East Indian neighborhood, on Lexington Avenue.
 Check with a local AAA club for more information about what other areas would lend themselves to walking tours.